Abhinavreddy-B/D_and_A/HW-3/README.md

 - Which Track Has Longest Length?

     ```sql
-    SELECT T1.*
+    SELECT *
-    FROM Track AS T1
+    FROM Track
-    LEFT JOIN Track AS T2
-			ON T1.Milliseconds < T2.Milliseconds
-    WHERE T2.Milliseconds IS NULL;
+    ORDER BY Milliseconds
+    DESC LIMIT 1;
     ```
     (or)
     ```sql